Have you ever wondered what would happen to your family's…

 But bear in mind, the actual cost of your life insurance will depend on your individual circumstances and the policy type you choose.

 The main factors which affect the cost of premiums include:

 The table below shows the cost of life insurance premiums for term-based and whole of life cover according to age.
-Quotes based on a non-smoker for £100,000 of cover:
+Quotes based on a non-smoker in good health for £100,000 of cover:

 |Age||Level term life insurance (20-year term)||Decreasing term life insurance (20-year term)||Whole of life insurance|